 We get a sense of how things were going with the Roaches, given that grumpy neighbor Tom called the EPA to complain about the campfires (which occurred at a frequency of about one every two years, if our math skills remain sharp).
-The EPA, being busy creating environmental disasters of its own, apparently declined to intervene.
+Being busy creating environmental disasters of its own, the EPA apparently declined to intervene.
 Also, Tom liked to pick berries that grew along the fence.
-The herbicide on there poison ivy was the last straw for Tom.
+The herbicide on the poison ivy was the last straw for Tom.
 Convinced that his next blueberry smoothie would be his last, Tom tried to kick the fence down.

-Tom did not remain silent, but rather vented his spleen at the deputies who responded to the call.
+Tom did not remain silent but instead vented his spleen at the deputies who responded to the call.
 He admitted the fence belonged to the Roaches and was on their land, but… well… the campfires!
 And the berries!
 How much is a man supposed to endure?

-When it came time for Tom’s misdemeanor trial, his lawyer did not have a lot to work with, other than Tom’s fanciful argument that the fence was already in bad shape, and his tirade did not make it materially worse.
+When it came time for Tom’s misdemeanor trial, his lawyer did not have much to work with, other than Tom’s frivolous argument that the fence was already in bad shape, and his tirade did not make it materially worse.
 For good measure, Tom threw in the woof story that he was only trying to get the fence off his land.
 The last defense might have worked… if Tom had kept his mouth shut when the cops had first shown up.

 State v.
 Schwendeman, Case No. 17CA7 (Ct.App.
 Athens Co., Jan.
 17, 2018) 2018 Ohio App.
 LEXIS 242.
 The state charged Tom Schwendeman with criminal damaging, a misdemeanor, because he damaged a chain-link fence between his property and that of his neighbors, Dawn and Gordon Roach.

 By the time he got to trial, Tom had an explanation that was a little more congruent.
-He complained about his problems with the five or six fires the Roaches had built in their backyard, and argued that because the fence was 12 years old, the only damage he saw to it was “wear and tear that’s happened over the period of twelve years.
+He complained about his problems with the five or six fires the Roaches had built in their back yard and argued that because the fence was 12 years old, the only damage he saw to it was “wear and tear that’s happened over the period of twelve years.
 More than twelve years it’s been there.”
-He claimed that he witnessed tree branches falling on the fence and the Roaches’ children climbing the fence, causing the fence to come apart, and that one more than one occasion, the kids made “the fence pull loose and collapse on the children when they were climbing it.”
-He said he disconnected the cyclone fence from the posts carefully, because it was on his property and he wanted to move it.
-Tom claimed the Roaches knew it was on Tom’s land, but refused to move unless Tom had the property surveyed and took him to court.
+He claimed that he witnessed tree branches falling on the fence and the Roaches’ children climbing the fence, causing it to come apart.
+On more than one occasion, Tom claimed, the kids made “the fence pull loose and collapse…. when they were climbing it.”
+He said he disconnected the cyclone fence from the posts carefully because it was on his property and wanted to move it.
+Tom claimed the Roaches knew it was on his land, but they refused to move it unless Tom had the property surveyed and took them to court.

 Tom’s lawyer argued that children, dogs, and trees caused the damage to the Roaches’ fence.
 However, defense counsel did not seek a jury instruction that Tom was exercising a privilege to remove an obstruction on his own land and did not object to the court’s jury instructions.